Postgraduate Diploma, Master of Science

 This course is fully online and part-time.
 You do not need to visit Ulster at any stage to successfully complete this course.
 You have greater control over your learning journey when you study part-time - balance work and other commitments and study at a pace that suits you.

-This is a distance learning course and you can choose your own hours of study; however, you should expect to dedicate an average of 15-20 hours to the course per week.
+You can choose your own hours of study; however, you should expect to dedicate an average of 17-20 hours to the course per week.

 This course is delivered through a teaching platform (Virtual Learning Environment, VLE), called Blackboard, through which we provide teaching materials, assignment instructions, links to electronic library resources and other reading materials, as well as discussion boards and other communication tools.
 Teaching materials consist mainly of lectures in various formats (e.g. as illustrated documents or podcasts) and practical exercises (written instructions with screenshots or screencasts), which may be supplemented by additional reading or video content, tutorial exercises, quizzes, etc. The format of delivery provides you with the flexibility to study at your own pace, any place and at any time, and you are not required to attend the campus at any stage during the course.